GCollector/recostly2/CALCULATOR_REQUIREMENTS.md

 - No ability to edit the calculation
 - Clear "Create Your Own" link to start a new calculation
 - Proper display of all calculation details and charts
+- Comments visible to all viewers (if added by premium user)

 ### Marketing Content for Premium Users
 - Premium users can add marketing content to shared calculations